tscnlab/BillerEtAl_JESEE_2025/README.md

 In short, light exposure was measured in Basel, Switzerland, and Kuala Lumpur, Malaysia, for one month in 20 individuals per site.
 Additionally, questionnaires on sleep (PSQI) and light exposure behaviour ([LEBA](https://leba-instrument.org)) were collected at specified times.

+The R code in this repository is publicly accessible under the [MIT](https://opensource.org/license/mit) license.
+The data is accessible under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Relevant documents

 **Data**: